 - Report the incident to Safety & Risk Services, Assistant Manager

 - Report the incident to your Department Finance Director.

 - To replace the Petty Cash, refer to the How do I create an expense report for petty cash setup or replenishment? article in the Workday Knowledge Base.

 - A local petty cash count and reconciliation must be executed at least once annually and a record of the reconciliation retained to evidence the count.

-- The manager and the custodian should both sign the confirmation letter to confirm the balance is correct.
+- The manager and the custodian should both sign the reconciliation to confirm the balance is correct.

 - If a count is not performed annually, or appropriate records are found to be lacking, the petty cash balance will be closed immediately.